ELELAB/PDBminer/readme.txt

 #this is because parallelization via snakemake is done per
 #protein.
 A generated input_file.csv will be available after
 #the run as well.

+#Additionally, a plotting module can be run

+PDBminer2coverage

+#PDBminer2coverage takes up to tree arguments and requires the inputfile,
+#either supplied or generated and the results folder.

+#If you run PDBminer2coverage in the same directory you ran PDBminer in, you
+#do not need to add any flags.
+Alternatively you can:

+PDBminer2coverage -r PDBminer_run/results/ -i PDBminer_run/inputfile.csv

+#If you wish only to plot a section of the protein use the flag -s, example:

+PDBminer2coverage -s 1-20,60-140

+#Output: One or more plots illustrating the coverage of the found structures.